Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Interlocked and twisted Hopf links

 As the purpose of such mappings is to convert more complicated ones into the standard links $a|b$, the main lemma regarding the interlocked links is the following.

 \begin{lemma} For any link $(a_i)\begin{smallmatrix}|\\n \end{smallmatrix} (b_i)$ and a balanced link $a|b+c|1$ of the same Hopf invariant there is a homotopy between mappings

 \end{lemma}

-{\bf Proof}.
-First add to the interlocked link $(a|b+c|1)-(a|b+c|1)$, so that we only need to cancel the second term with the interlocked link.
-The lemma now follows from iteratively applying the next proposition~\ref{interprop}.
+\begin{proof} First add to the interlocked link $(a|b+c|1)-(a|b+c|1)$, so that we only need to cancel the second term with the interlocked link.
+The statement of the lemma now follows from iteratively applying the next proposition.